-Research and development expenses consist primarily of personnel-related expenses associated with our research and development personnel, including internal hosting, contractors, allocated overhead associated with developing new features or enhancing existing features, as well as software and subscription services.
+Research and development expenses consist primarily of personnel-related expenses, including contractors, as well as third-party cloud infrastructure expenses to support our internal development efforts, allocated overhead associated with developing new features or enhancing existing features, and software and subscription services.
 Costs related to research and development are expensed as incurred.